secRet-re/website/secRet/docs/frida.md

 +   `Kernel.enumerateModuleRanges(name, protection)`: just like
-    `Kernel.enumerateRanges`, except it's scoped to the specified module `name` – which may be `null` for the module of the kernel itself.
+    `Kernel.enumerateRanges`, except it's scoped to the specified module `name` ï¿½ which may be `null` for the module of the kernel itself.
 Each range also has a `name` field containing a unique identifier as a string.

 +   `Kernel.alloc(size)`: allocate `size` bytes of kernel memory, rounded up to